-Evaluation

-Not applicable.

-Additional Evidence

-Not applicable.

-Goal 2: Comparative Measure Each year, the school will exceed its predicted level of performance on the state mathematics exam by an Effect Size of 0.3 or above (performing higher than expected to a meaningful degree) according to a regression analysis controlling for economically disadvantaged students among all public schools in New York State.
+Each year, the school will exceed its predicted level of performance on the state mathematics exam by an Effect Size of 0.3 or above (performing higher than expected to a meaningful degree) according to a regression analysis controlling for economically disadvantaged students among all public schools in New York State.

-Method

-SUNY has not provided Effect Size data.

-Results

-Not applicable.

-Evaluation

-Not applicable.

-Additional Evidence

-Not applicable.

-Goal 2: Growth Measure Each year, under the state's Growth Model, the school's mean unadjusted growth percentile in mathematics for all tested students in grades 4-8 will be above the state's unadjusted median growth percentile.
+Goal 2: Growth Measure2

+Each year, under the state's Growth Model, the school's mean unadjusted growth percentile in mathematics for all tested students in grades 4-8 will be above the target of 50.
-Method

-This school did not serve testing grades for the New York State mathematics examination in 2015-16.

-Results

-Not applicable.

-Evaluation